 What happens after Brexit?

-Although the UK left the European Union on 31st January 2020, letting agents will have to be compliant with the new directives, at least until after the agreed transition period of 1st January 2021.
+Although the UK left the European Union on 31st January 2020 and the transition period ended on 31 December 2020, letting agents still have to be compliant with the 5AMLD.

 How can RentProfile help?